For Index of Brides, CLICK HERE

 Howie – Bristow |

-when his youngest daughter, Annie, was united in the holy bonds of matrimony
+his youngest daughter, Annie, was united in the holy bonds of matrimony to

-The house was beautifully decorated with bunting, ferns, cut flowers and
+was beautifully decorated with bunting, ferns, cut flowers and different

-different species of choice plants.
-After the ceremony and congratulations,
+species of choice plants.
+After the ceremony and congratulations, the guests,

-the guests, numbering about forty of the most immediate relatives, repaired
+numbering about forty of the most immediate relatives, repaired to the dining

-high esteem in which they were both held.
-They left amid showers of rice and
+to the high esteem in which they were both held.
+They left amid showers of

 Dec 24